Eclynos/Eclynos/README.md

 ### Hi there 👋

-I am a 18 year old French student and this is a sample of my projects :
+I am a French student and here is a sample of my projects :

+#### HIGH SCHOOL PROJECTS :

 [Parralel_worlds](https://github.com/Eclynos/School_projects/tree/Parralel_worlds)